Msfv3n0m/sus-loader/README.md

 `make run`: run the project with qemu </br>
 ### Bare Metal
 #### Windows
-Just run the `overwrite-mbr.ps1` file as an administrator
+Just run the `overwrite-mbr.ps1` file as an administrator to overwrite the mbr with sus-loader.img
 #### Linux
-Run this command: </br>
+Run this command to overwrite the mbr with sus-loader.img: </br>
 `sudo dd if=sus-loader.img of=/dev/sda bs=512 count=1`